 Jennings, G. (Forthcoming).
 Xilam and Mexican / Mesoamerica heritage: Exploring relationships between tangibility and intangibility.
 In V. Lo Iacono (Ed.).
 Intangible heritage in physical culture.

 Jennings, G. (Forthcoming).
 Pre-Hispanic dance in Mexico as native heritage: Following the path of Quetzalcoatl.
 In V. Lo Iacono (Ed.), Dance heritage.

-Jennings, G. (Forthcoming).
-Highlighting aspects of Mexican sexuality in the martial art of Xilam.
-In J. Piedra de la Cuadra (Ed.), Sport and sexuality in Spain and Latin America.
+Jennings, G. Aspects of Mexican sexuality in the martial art of Xilam.
+In J. Piedra (Ed.), LGBTI people in Latin American sport.
+New York: Springer.

 Jennings, G. & Cabrera, B. (2015).
 Gender inequality in Olympic boxing: Exploring structuration through the online resistance to weight category restrictions.
 In A. Channon & C. Matthews (Eds.), Women Warriors: International Perspectives on Women in Combat Sports (pp. 89-103).
 Palgrave MacMillan.